Nradko/abax-protocol/README.md

 1. run `mocha`
 1. For every set of tests that require a "clean setup", instead of reruning deployment, use the database state saved previously.
 The caveat of doing that is that we have to restart the node (details in `nodePersistence.ts`).
 That being said thanks to doing that tests perform couple of times better than using `redspot`.
 This operation happens in `before` hooks, notably most used in the `makeSuite` test suite wrapper from `make-suite.ts`.

-- `yarn test` is another "convenience script" that will perform all of the steps mentioned previously and on top of that store logs of node in the `substrate-contracts-node.testrun.log` file (note that with the given approach the node is being restarted so keeping track of logs in the console is rather annoying).
+- `yarn test` is what that will perform all of the steps mentioned previously and on top of that store logs of node in the `substrate-contracts-node.testrun.log` file (note that with the given approach the node is being restarted so keeping track of logs in the console is rather annoying).
 The `substrate-contracts-node.testrun.retouched.log` log file contains the same data with the exception of UInt8 arrays being swapped with proper addresses.
 In the future, we plan to add removal of duplicate logs (happening because of the node itself ).

+## Benchmarking

+**Disclaimer** Due to frequent code updates and the migration to ink!4 the code for benchmarking/creating graphs is not up to date and its execution will fail.

+- `scripts/benchmarking` folder contains a set of benchmarks.
+Each of them is runnable via `npx ts-node <path_to_the_benchmark>`.
+After its execution a set of output files will be produced:

+  - plot(s) (created using `chart.js`)
+  - results in csv format
+  - results in json format

+- `scripts/benchmarking/utils.ts` contains a `measureTime` function used in `queryVsNonQuery.ts` file that may be used for performance testing.

 ## Other useful commands